opensourcedesign/events/_posts/2017-02-05-opensourcedesign-fosdem.markdown

 If you already have a Pentabarf account from a previous year, please reuse it: create an account if, and only if, you don’t have one from a previous year.
 If you have any issues with Pentabarf, do not despair: contact valicac at gmail dot com

+-->

-### Who coordinates this Open Source Design devroom thing
+### Who coordinates the Open Source Design track

-The Open Source Design Devroom is coordinated by [the Open Source Design Crowd ](http://opensourcedesign.net/) at [http://opensourcedesign.net/ ](http://opensourcedesign.net/)
+The Open Source Design track is coordinated by [the Open Source Design Crowd](http://opensourcedesign.net/) at [opensourcedesign.net](http://opensourcedesign.net/)